 Online consultations, on the other hand, are quite effective in assisting mentees with difficulties they may encounter while learning.
 Thanks to technology, mentees now have alternative methods of contacting their mentors and obtaining answers.
 An online consultation aids mentees in getting a quicker reply as well as boosting their engagement and confidence in accomplishing tasks.

-Dates of webinars, assignments, conferences, tests, events fly around constantly.
+Dates of webinars, assignments, conferences, tests, and events fly around constantly.
 So, whether it is for personal or academic reasons, calendars provide many benefits to us.
-Embedding Calendar into the LMS system enables mentees to schedule time on important activities such as tests, webinars, conferences, etc. thus enabling them to complete those that have deadlines or are a priority.
+Embedding Calendar into the LMS system enables mentees to schedule time for important activities such as tests, webinars, conferences, etc. thus enabling them to complete those that have deadlines or are a priority.

 The right reporting has a major impact on an organization, significantly changing the way mentees perform their tasks.
 Are the mentees actually completing the online training activities and modules?
 How many courses did they complete?
 Are mentees progressing as per the plan?
 These are all questions that can be answered by reports extracted from the created LMS.

-In order to login into the LMS as a Mentor, one needs to select a Mentor account type, enter their username and password into the login form.
+In order to login into the LMS as a Mentor, one needs to select a Mentor account type, and enter their username and password into the login form.
 One can also sign in with Google.